 - Outstanding character—noteworthy character traits such as moral integrity, compassion, diligence, etc.

-- Personable and mature—commendable interpersonal skills and appropriate maturity based on a personal interview with representatives of the PA Program Admissions Committee.
+- Personality and maturity—commendable interpersonal skills and appropriate maturity based on a personal interview with representatives of the PA Program Admissions Committee.

 Policy for PA Applicant Processing

 2. Those not meeting application requirements are notified in writing.

 3. Those meeting application requirements are considered for interviews through approval of the Admissions Committee.